raphamorim/firefox-offline-game/readme.md

 ## The Goal

-[x] Make a game based on Chromium T-Rex Game witch is supported in Firefox Browser :)
+[x] Make a Chromium T-Rex game witch is supported in Firefox Browser :)

 ## Credits: